weiy1991/Udaicity_Behavioral_Cloning_P3/README.md

 [image2]: pic1.jpg "example of the training image"
 ![alt text][image2]

 I split 15% traning dataset to be the validation dataset. meanwhile , I set the epochs to be 30 because I found the loss will be stable after several experiments.
-Then, contrast to other peopel, I choose SGD as the optimizer and use the default learning rate mostly because I found the optimizer was more stable from the loss visulization and I could drive the car for one lap of the track after I used the strategy.
-In a word, this stragety works good from my expriment.
+Then, contrast to other people, I choose SGD as the optimizer and use the default learning rate mostly because I found the optimizer was more stable from the loss visulization and I could drive the car for one lap of the track after I used the strategy.
+In a word, this stragety works good in my expriment.

 ## Details About Files In This Directory